 - 1. Supplemental Controls - a.
-Swimming pools of permanent construction, whether above or below ground, except portable pools which are not more than two (2) feet in height, shall be completely surrounded by a fence or wall not less than four (4) feet in height and shall be constructed so as to permit no uncontrolled access.
-A lockable gate shall be provided.
-This enclosure shall be designed per the applicable specifications within the International Building Code. - b.
+Swimming pools of permanent construction, whether above or below ground, except portable pools which are not more than four (4) feet in height nor more than fifteen (15) feet in length or diameter, shall be completely surrounded by a fence or wall not less than four (4) feet in height and shall be constructed so as to permit no uncontrolled access.
+A lockable gate shall be provided. - b.
 A dwelling or accessory structure may be used as part of such enclosure. - c.
-Pools shall not be located within any required front yard nor closer than fifteen (15) feet to any property line. - d.
-Permanent pools located in the regulatory floodplain are prohibited.
+Pools shall not be located within any required front yard nor closer than fifteen (15) feet to any property line.

-3420B Garage, Private Parking Structure
+3420B Garage, Private Parking

-A private parking structure or garage is a detached accessory building or a portion of a principal building used primarily for the storage of automobiles by family residents upon the premises.
+A private parking garage is a detached accessory building or a portion of a principal building used primarily for the storage of automobiles by family residents upon the premises.

-- 2. Supplemental Controls - a.
+a.
 Private parking garages shall not be used for storage of more than one (1) commercial vehicle.